shadeetabasi/etl_project/README.md

 # Our Challenge
 * The goal of this project was to extract, transform, and load two different datasets into a sql database.

-* We each individually loaded a csv file into a pandas dataframe and cleaned the file (renamed columns, dropped columns, etc).
-Once we finished cleaning each csv file, we created a connection to the sql database and successfully connected.
-Once the connection was made and tables were loaded, we joined the two datasets on a similar column.
+* We each individually loaded a csv file into a Pandas DataFrame and cleaned the file (renamed columns, dropped columns, etc).
+* Once we finished cleaning each csv file, we created a table with matching column names in SQL, created a connection to the SQL database and successfully connected.
+* Once the connection was made and tables were loaded, we joined the various datasets on a similar column (e.g. country.

 # Data Sources